Hayden1204/ClassiClient/readme.md

 > **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the in-game camera won't work properly.

 **Singleplayer mode**
-Run ClassiClient.exe, then click Singleplayer at the main menu.
+Run the ClassiClient executable, then click Singleplayer at the main menu.

 **Multiplayer mode**
-Run ClassiClient.exe.
+Run the ClassiClient executable.
 You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

 #### *Stuck on OpenGL 1.1?*
 The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.